-Command Modes Interface configuration (config-if) Virtual network interface (config-if-vnet)

-Command History Release Modification 10.0 This command was introduced.
+Syntax Description seconds Time (in seconds) required to send a link-state update.
+The range is from 1 to 65535 seconds.
+The default is 1 second.
+Defaults 1 second Command Modes Interface configurat Virtual network inte tion (config-if) erface (config-if-vnet) Command History Release Modification 10.0 This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-12.28X This command is supported in the Cisco IOS Release 12.2SX train.
+12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
 Cisco IOS XE Release 3.2S This command was modified.
 Support was added for this command in virtual network interface configuration mode.
-Usago Guidolinos Link state advartigencente (LS A c) in the undeterment have their energian momented by the surround usaye duidennes specified in the seconds argum transmission and propagation of As) in the update packet must have their ages incremented by the amount ient before transmission.
-The value assigned should take into account the delays for the interface.
+Usage Guidelines Link-state advertisements (LSAs) in the update packet must have their ages incremented by the amount specified in the seconds argument before transmission.
+The value assigned should take into account the transmission and propagation delays for the interface.
 If the delay is not added before transmission over a link, the time in which the LSA propagates over the link is not considered.
 This setting has more significance on very low-speed links.

-The following example sets the retransmit delay value to 3 seconds:
+Examples The following example sets the retransmit delay value to 3 seconds: interface ethernet 0 ip ospf transmit-delay 3 ip ospf ttl-security ip ospf ttl-security [hops hop-count | disable]

-'''

-interface ethernet 0

-ip ospf transmit-delay 3

-'''

-ip ospf ttl-security

-To configure the Time-to-Live (TTL) security check feature on a specific interface, use the ip ospf ttl-securitycommand in interface configuration mode.
-To disable TTL security on an interface, use the noform of this command.
+To configure the Time-to-Live (TTL) security check feature on a specific interface, use the ip ospf ttl-security command in interface configuration mode.
+To disable TTL security on an interface, use the no form of this command.